-The mountainous, landlocked country of Laos is one of southeast Asia's greatest tourist destinations: an unassuming, friendly land full of natural beauty and interesting cultural sites.
+The mountainous, landlocked country of Laos is one of Southeast Asia's greatest tourist destinations: an unassuming, friendly land full of natural beauty and interesting cultural sites.
 Although not as developed, nor as established on the global tourism scene as its neighbours Thailand, Cambodia and Vietnam, it is in fact in this relative obscurity that the true beauty of a holiday in Laos resides.

 However, the number one tourist destination in Laos remains the UNESCO World Heritage city of Luang Prabang.
 A mixture of authentic culture and modern convenience, in Luang Prabang monks in orange robes stroll past a curious mixture of traditional wooden houses and French colonial architecture, while a bustling cafe culture plays out on the banks of the Mekong and Nam Khan Rivers.

 Although Vientiane and Luang Prabang are the most popular destinations in Laos, the countryside is also well worth exploring for adventurous travellers.
-Especially in the south of the country, endless hiking trails explore dense forests and pristine waterfalls, and friendly villages make for perfect camp sites.
+Particularly in the south of the country, seemingly endless hiking trails explore dense forests and pristine waterfalls, and friendly villages make for perfect camp sites.
 There is a lot to see and do in Laos, and its laid-back atmosphere makes it a perfect destination for 'slow travel' enthusiasts.

 Best time to visit Laos

 Laos has a tropical climate, characterised by high temperatures all year round.
 The Monsoon Season (May to October) is slightly cooler, but very wet.
 The best time to visit Laos is between November and March, although this is high tourist season and so accommodation prices may be higher than they are at other times of the year.
-Between March and May Laos experiences a very hot season, with day-time temperatures often reaching 104F (40C).
+Between March and May Laos experiences a very hot season, with daytime temperatures often reaching 104°F (40°C).
 Read more on Laos' Climate and Weather.